-The shíshálh Nation also has adopted a Strategic Land Use Plan (SLUP) which covers their entire territory, and was prepared through interviews with Elders, community members, and staff.
-It has also been formally approved by the Nation.
-Loosely translated, lil xemit tems swiya nelh mes stutula in the shashishalhem language means "we are looking after our land, where we come from."
 The SLUP represents the Nation's summary of the values found across the territory, and describes how the Nation would like to see their intertidal and land resources protected, managed, and utilized now and into the future.
-The shíshálh Nation developed the SLUP in order to provide a more comprehensive and integrated view of their territory, so that they can be proactive in determining what happens in the future.
+The shishálh Nation developed the SLUP in order to provide a more comprehensive and integrated view of their territory, so that they can be proactive in determining what happens in the future.

-The shishálh Nation expects that other governments, including the SCRD, will work with them to align any decisions with their SLUP.
+The SCRD will work with the shíshálh Nation to align with their SLUP.

-Further information about these areas and their values to the shishálh Nation, including how the Nation would like to see the intertidal and land resources protected, managed, and utilized now and into the future, can be found in the SLUP.
+Further information about these areas and theirthye SLUP and values to the shishalh Nation values, including how the Nation would like to see the intertidal and land resources protected, managed, and utilized now and into the future, can be found in the SLUP (www.shishalh.com).

-The SLUP designates lands within the shishálh Nation territory into land use zones including: Stewardship Areas, Conservation Areas, Cultural Emphasis Areas and Community Forests.
-Land use recommendations within this OCP and future decisions made by the SCRD will consider the recommendations provided within the shishálh Nation's Strategic Land Use Plan.
+The SLUP designates lands within the shíshálh Nation territory into land use zones including: Stewardship Areas, Conservation Areas, Cultural Emphasis Areas and Community Forests.

+Land use recommendations within this OCP and future decisions made by the SCRD will consider the recommendations provided within the shíshálh Nation's Strategic Land Use Plan.
 The following is a brief summary of the land use zones and their relationship to the land within the Egmont/Pender Harbour OCP area: